goodfire-ai/r1-interpretability/README.md

 ## Feature Database

 To help researchers use these SAEs, we're publishing autointerped feature labels and feature activations on hundreds of millions of tokens.
 The feature labels are available as a SQL database or a CSV, while the feature activations are available as a SQL database.
+See `db_example.ipynb` for examples of interacting with the databases.
 To download them, use the following s3 links:

 ### Math SAE